6 Content Marketing Trends of 2024

 Community

-Influencer marketing isn’t going away any time soon, but a new challenger approaches – Community Building.
+Influencer marketing has cemented itself in so many companies’ marketing strategy over the last decade, but a new challenger approaches – Community Building.
 In the age of TikTok, influencers are a dime a dozen, and though they might have a high following, any work you do with an influencer relies so much more on the algorithm to get out to that following.
 It’s the trends, hashtags, and topics that people care much more about.

 Just look at how McDonalds sat back as thousands of people joked that one of their new drinks, the Grimace Shake, wasn’t a purple treat, but rather a deadly concoction that killed or incapacitated all who dare drink it (and no, it wasn’t actually dangerous!).
 But most businesses aren’t McDonalds and can’t really cross their fingers and hope that a viral trend appears around their product.
 Both in the B2B and B2C space, building a community revolves around two things, engaging your target audience and creating great content.